palasthotel/ph-postqueue/readme.txt

 == Changelog ==

+= 1.2.2 =
+ * Changed ajax methods from GET to POST to avoid request limits

 = 1.2.0 =
  * Optimization: New filter for default add to postqueue behavior of post meta box.